 USEFUL INFORMATION ABOUT RN TO BSN PROGRAMS IN MASSACHUSETTS

-Latest on Massachusetts’s Push Towards 80% BSN by 2021
+Latest on Massachusetts’s Push Towards 80% BSN

 Like other states throughout the country, Massachusetts continues to work toward fulfilling the Institute of Medicine’s challenge to have 80% of the RNs in the state educated at the BSN level or higher.
 The Nursing and Allied Health Initiative